mohamedokasha101/Pet-Store-Website_API-Testing/README.md

-# 🐾 Swagger Petstore API Testing Project
+# 🐾 Petstore Website API Testing Project

 This repository contains a complete API testing project for the **Swagger Petstore** sample API using **Postman**.